hemant1491/website_traffic_ADword_analysis/README.md

 ## ✅ Key Features
 - Assign and manage keyword IDs using Python
 - Build normalized relational structure in MySQL
-- Clean data pipeline from raw Excel to BI dashboards
+- Use Excel for additional dimension data
-- Use Excel for supplemental enrichment (competition/difficulty)
+- Apply schema constraints and validate relationships with ER diagrams
-- Visualize actionable insights using Power BI and DAX
+- Model and visualize insights in Power BI with custom DAX measures

 ## 🚀 How to Use
 1. Run Python notebook to generate: